 I considered choosing to host my server in London, United Kingdom, but decided against it as this was just one week before the United Kingdom decided to leave the European Union.
 Germany felt like a more stable and reliable location, but came at the cost of a slightly reduced potential for further gains in global network response improvements.

-We live in a world were everyone insist on telling everyone else that it’s always “mobile first”.
+We live in a world were everyone insist on telling everyone else that it’s always “mobile-first”.
 This conviction isn’t shared by the web team at Linode, though their mobile app effort is better than DigitalOcean.

-All product information pages, sign up form, and payment at both Linode and DigitalOcean are done on mobile friendly webpages.
+All product information pages, sign up form, and payment at both Linode and DigitalOcean are done on mobile-friendly webpages.
 Beyond the initial sale, however, the courtesy to mobile customers come to an abrupt stop.

-The Linode Mobile app offers detailed CPU, disk, and network usage graphs for each instance as well as a reboot button and secure shell (SSH) access through other apps or through the Linode Shell in the mobile browser (not optimised for mobile).
-I don’t open the app often, but it’s reassuring and a increase of quality of life to have the app in your pocket; if something goes wrong and you need to attend to your server.
+The Linode Mobile app offers detailed CPU, disk, and network usage graphs for each instance as well as a reboot button and secure shell (SSH) access through other apps or through the Linode Shell in the mobile browser (not optimized for mobile).
+I don’t open the app often, but it’s reassuring and an increase of quality of life to have the app in your pocket; if something goes wrong and you need to attend to your server.

 I was initially quite upset with Linode over their custom Linux kernel without SELinux in my distribution of choice.
-It wasn’t made very clear when I first started setting up the machine, that I wasn’t really dealing with the environment I thought I was.
+It wasn’t made very clear when I first started setting up the machine, that I wasn’t dealing with the environment I thought I was.
 After restoring the default kernel and combing through the environment for other unwanted changes, I became more okay with it.
 If the Linode service offering hadn’t been better than DigitalOcean’s, I would probably have canceled my account.

-Moving past that, the experience with Linode has been really positive.
+Moving past that, the experience with Linode has been positive.
 Their management interface is showing it’s age when compared to DigitalOcean, especially when it comes to layout and the terminology they focus on.
 However, it’s all manageable and it stays out of the way.

 I didn’t do any real performance tests.
 There are more than enough blogs out there on the web who have done that in the past, and even some websites that continuously track the processing and storage and memory I/O differences between the two and I didn’t think I could add much insight to this area.
-However, I have gotten a faster website with less downtime since I made the move.
+However, I’ve gotten a faster website with less downtime since I made the move.

-Just two weeks after moving to Linode, I saw a record breaking traffic spike triggered by a mention on Twitter by Scott Hanselman to this website.
+Just two weeks after moving to Linode, I saw a record-breaking traffic spike triggered by a mention on Twitter by Scott Hanselman to this website.
 The amount of traffic would most definitely have crashed the server at DigitalOcean, but with double the RAM it handled it well.
 I was quite lucky with the timing there.

 I did consider 12 other hosting providers before settling on Linode, but they all fell short on some of the basic features like manual snapshots, IPv6 support, and so on.
 A few of the cheaper ones had what I can only describe as abusive Terms of Service contracts.
 Linode’s ToS are short and sweet and their service includes everything I wanted and met all my technical requirements.

-All things considered I do recommend hosting your stuff at Linode.
-They’ve got 13 years of experience and a good service, and all this at one of the cheapest prices in the global market for what you get.
+All things considered, I do recommend hosting your stuff at Linode.
+They’ve got 13 years of experience and good service, and all this at one of the cheapest prices in the global market for what you get.
 You should consider it when deciding on a host for your next web project.